 We hope for a person with empathy and spiritual depth, a person of mindfulness and commitment to pastoral presence in community.
 We pray for a meditative person who engages in regular spiritual practice in addition to Sunday worship, who is comfortable and interested in sharing the experience of the spiritual journey.
 We hope for one who, even if of a more introverted personality, will genuinely enjoy the social aspects of parish life.

 Trinity is seeking a rector who will work proactively to equip parishioners to carry their faith and spiritual awareness into every aspect of their life.
 We are eager for a rector who preaches with courage, creativity and insight.
-We are grateful for our current tradition of a shared pulpit, and we regularly invite others to preach—members of the Santa Barbara interfaith community, as well as Episcopal priests who are also members of Trinity, and appropriate laypersons.
+We are grateful for our current tradition of a shared pulpit, and we regularly invite others to preach – members of the Santa Barbara interfaith community, as well as Episcopal priests who are also members of Trinity, and appropriate laypersons.
 We are grounded in high church liturgy and respect for the Book of Common Prayer, but we appreciate fresh ritual.
 We have spent many years growing to a place where inclusive language, fresh imagery, and challenging metaphors are embodied in our liturgy, and there is parish consensus that we do not want to move backward in that regard.
-We are theologically diverse, but trend strongly to progressive and inclusive visions of the divine and to an understanding of faith, and a good candidate for our community will also trend in that direction.
+We are theologically diverse, but trend strongly to progressive and inclusive visions of the divine, and respect for all faith traditions – a good candidate for our community will also bend in that direction.

 We are financially sound, although struggling with the universal need to do more with less that characterizes our current economy.
 The 2018 pledge campaign initiated a new era of focused attention to stewardship.
 We expect our next rector to be comfortable talking about money and to continue our growth in giving.
 We hope you have a good understanding of church finance and are ready to work with the parish on all aspects of our material life, from the challenge of maintaining our beautiful and historic buildings, to the financial management and stewardship necessary to support our ministry and plans for the future.